cncjs/cncjs/README.md

 | 12      | Supported       |
 | >= 14   | Recommended     |

 !!
-NOTE: Use the latest version of Node.js and not version 14 (for some reason it worked for me) !!
+NOTE: It is highly recommeded to install the latest version of Node.js or the latest LTS and not version 14 !!

 ## Getting Started